|

 ourselves.
 This is life.
 Life is everywhere.
 One can feel

+it.
 We compose with nature, as good as possible.
 And a sailboat

 is ideal to get even closer to nature.
 To make progress we